Use components in a template

 Scale and resize

-Use Scale and resize when you want automatic layout selection and a clean fill of the frame with no white space.
+Use Scale and resize when you want the component to fill the frame without leaving white space and without text getting bigger.

 Variable mapping